andy0530/ECS171-Final-Project/README.md

 model_log = LogisticRegression(penalty='none', max_iter=1000, solver='newton-cg').fit(X_train, y_train)
 ```

-Finally we run our model removing a module above.
-In this case we again split our data again as well as run our logistic regression with 1000 iteration and 'Newtowns-CG' algorithm.
+Finally, we run our model removing the variables above.
+In this case, we split our data again as well as run our logistic regression with 1000 iterations and the 'Newtowns-CG' algorithm.
 We find a similar accuracy and error as the first model.
-We as well run k-fold for our sencond model to check if we are using our data correctly.
+We as well run a k-fold for our second model to check if we are using our data correctly.

 ### Model 2: Neural Net Model